MechanicalRabbit/DataKnots.jl/doc/src/knots.md

     │ 12 │
     =#

-## Importing & Exporting via Tables.jl
+## Importing & Exporting

-We support the conversion to/from objects supporting the `Tables` interface.
+We support the conversion to/from objects with the `Tables.jl` interface.
 For example, this would permit the import of CSV data.

     csv_data = IOBuffer("""